UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 4Change’s Pricing Structure

-4Change Energy also uses bill credits, but their Gexa vs 4Change bill credit plans are sometimes perceived as slightly more forgiving.
-They often structure plans where the credit kicks in at a lower threshold, such as 500 or 800 kWh.
-This can be safer for apartment dwellers or smaller homes.
-However, you still need to monitor your usage.
-If you exceed the upper limits of their tiers, the price per kWh can rise again, meaning efficiency is key.
+4Change Energy also uses bill credits, but 4Change Energy plans are sometimes perceived as slightly more forgiving for the average consumer.
+They often structure plans where the credit kicks in at a lower threshold, such as 500 kWh.
+This makes 4Change a much safer choice for apartment dwellers or individuals living in smaller homes.
+Still, you must monitor your consumption.
+If you exceed the upper limits of their tiers during a brutal heatwave, the price per kWh will climb rapidly.

 *plans and pricing may vary by location and household energy usage